 4. Other newspapers played important roles in reporting Watergate.
-The Post had an undeniable critical role in breaking the scandal, especially with scoops from a source called Deep Throat, but the New York Times, the Los Angeles Times and Newsday had scoops, too.
+The Post had a critical role in breaking the scandal, especially with scoops from a source called Deep Throat, but the New York Times, the Los Angeles Times and Newsday had scoops, too.

 6. Who disclosed the secret taping system?
-Presidential aide Alexander Butterfield did publicly in the televised Watergate hearings in July 1973, but he privately told investigators the same details a few days prior to the TV appearance.
-Investigators received a suggestion from the Post about Butterfield in May 1973, after Woodward and Bernstein said they hadn’t checked into Butterfield’s potential role in Watergate.
+Presidential aide Alexander Butterfield did so publicly in the televised Watergate hearings in July 1973, but he privately told investigators the same details a few days before the TV appearance.

 7. The Supreme Court’s role in ending Watergate.
-On July 24, 1974, a unanimous Supreme Court ordered Nixon to surrender the White House tapes.
-The Court rejected Nixon's claim to an "absolute, unqualified Presidential privilege of immunity from judicial process under all circumstances."
+On July 24, 1974, a unanimous Supreme Court in United States v.
+Nixon (1974) ordered Nixon to surrender the White House tapes.
+The Court rejected Nixon’s claim to an “absolute, unqualified Presidential privilege of immunity from judicial process under all circumstances.”

 8. The House’s role in ending Watergate.
-The House Judiciary committee drew up three impeachment articles on a Saturday night, July 27, 1974, in a process that started in February 1974.
-Nixon acknowledged in an August 5, 1974 statement about the Smoking Gun tape that he would most likely face a full House impeachment vote and a Senate trial.
+The House Judiciary Committee finally drew up three impeachment articles on a Saturday night, July 27, 1974, from a process that started back in February 1974.
+Nixon acknowledged in an August 5, 1974 public statement about the “smoking gun” tape that he would most likely face a full House impeachment vote and a Senate trial.